crf8472/libarcsdec/doc/texts/How_to_use.md

 ## Use Calculators

   - Calculator reads the input format magically.
-  - Just provides the result.
+  - They just provide the result.

 ## Query the Capabilities of libarcsdec